-I love making desserts with candy canes at Christmastime.
-It makes me feel like a kid again!
 These Peppermint Brownies are SO delicious and indulgent, and could not be easier to make.
 Everything is made in one bowl.
 No mixer needed!

 The chocolate peppermint brownies are topped with an amazing chocolate ganache then sprinkled with crushed up candy canes.
 They have the perfect amount of peppermint and crunch!
 I also added less flour to make these brownies extra fudgy and rich, and to bring out the chocolate flavor even more I add in instant coffee.

 These are seriously The Best Brownies, and will be absolutely perfect for the dessert table this Christmas, or anytime over the holiday season!
 This peppermint brownie recipe is also great to make with kids.
 They’ll love mixing the ingredients in the mixing bowl, and sprinkling the candy canes on top before digging in with a glass of cold milk!

 The full ingredient list and measurements are listed in the printable recipe below.

 - Chocolate: I used both cocoa powder and chocolate chips.
 These brownies are SUPER chocolatey!